diaphon/distant_viewing/README.md

-# distant viewing page layouts by superimposition
+# distant viewing page layouts

 ![distant viwing DTA Kernkorpus](Alle_Bilder_Montage.jpg)

-A project, that appropriates a method called "distant viewing" for the analysis of typographic page layouts.
-In this example with the data from the 'Deutsches Textarchiv'.
+A project, that appropriates a method called "distant viewing" from the fields of picture-analysis, which itself is an appropriation of "distant reading", back to from the literary studies, for the analysis of typographic page layouts.
+This first step towards such distant viewing uses data from the [Deutsches Textarchiv](https://github.com/deutschestextarchiv).

 ## Seitenspiegel-Analyse am DTA OCR Korpus